 Current Directing Projects: Drama League Gala Honoring Steve Martin, and Bryant Park Christmas Skatetacular.
 Resident Director: Matilda the Musical (1st National Tour).
 Assistant Resident Director: Matilda the Musical (Broadway).
 Additional Associate/Assistant Directing credits: Southern Comfort (The Public), Sarah Brightman’s Dreamchaser World Tour, On the Town (Barrington Stage), An Iliad (National Tour), Academia Nuts, and multiple shows at NYMF and FringeNYC.
 Select Directing credits include: The Arkadina Project, Urinetown, 210 Amlent Ave, and Madam Fury’s Traveling Show.
 Drama League Directing Fellow. www.samanthasaltzman.

-has produced shows both on Broadway and Off-Broadway.
-These productions include, the critically acclaimed The Scottsboro Boys (nominated for 12 Tony Awards), The Pee Wee Herman Show, One Funny Mother; I’m Not Crazy!, Triassic Parq and Falling For Eve.
-Upcoming Broadway play American Son starring Kerry Washington.
+has produced shows both on Broadway and Off-Broadway, as well as music videos and film.
+Broadway productions include American Son starring Kerry Washington, the critically acclaimed The Scottsboro Boys (nominated for 12 Tony Awards), The Pee Wee Herman Show; off Broadway credits include One Funny Mother; I’m Not Crazy!, Triassic Parq and Falling For Eve.
 Randy has a BFA in Theater from Webster University and has performed in 11 Broadway shows/National Tours including: The Lion King, Kiss Me, Kate, Wonderful Town and Annie Get Your Gun.

 S. ASHER GELMAN